iRocker 11’ Ultra All Around Review | 2023

 Warranty and Customer Support

-The iRocker 11’ All Around Ultra is backed by iRocker’s 3 year warranty and 90-day no-questions-asked return policy.
-If you don’t like your Ultra 11’ for any reason, iRocker will take it back for a full refund (but the customer is responsible for return shipping).
-If you have any questions about your Ultra 11’ or do need to start the warranty process, you can contact iRocker by phone, email, social media, or through a chat function on their website for a quick response.
+The iRocker 11’ All Around Ultra is backed by iRocker’s 3 year warranty against seam leaks and 2 year warranty against any other manufacturing defects.
+Accessories are warrantied for 1 year, and iRocker offers a generous 45-day return period.
+If you don’t like your 11′ Ultra 2.0 for any reason, iRocker will take it back for a full refund (but the customer is responsible for return shipping).
+If you have any questions about your 11′ Ultra 2.0 or do need to start the warranty process, you can contact iRocker by phone, email, social media, or through a chat function on their website for a quick response.

 Overall Impressions/Review Summary

 The iRocker 11’ All Around Ultra is a fantastic iSUP for paddlers of any skill range who want a fun, fast, light, and easy to store and transport iSUP they can take anywhere.
 It borders the realm of touring boards in speed and efficiency, but still has all of the creature comforts and stability of an all-around.
-Paddlers under 5’6” may like the Ultra 10’ better for its shorter length, but should be aware that it is also narrower than specified at 30.75”.
+Paddlers under 5’6” may like the Ultra 10’ better for its shorter length and easier maneuverability.
 When in doubt, beginners should size up for better stability.
-Overall, the iRocker Ultra 11’ will be one of my top recommendations for compact boards and will likely find its way with me on my own travels as well.
+Overall, the iRocker 11′ Ultra 2.0 will be one of my top recommendations for compact boards and will likely find its way with me on my own travels as well.

 iRocker 11’ All Around Ultra iSUP FAQ